bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.8.
 Objectives

-MAC TSM describes the following overarching objectives in its Theory of Change Document.
+MAC TSM describes the following overarching objectives in its Theory of Change:
 1) Multi Stakeholder Engagement
 2) Continual Improvement
 3) Driving Change Across the Mining Industry